Persisting data using HiveDB in Flutter

 }

-The previous code allows us to open the box, so that we can manage it, in this case, pub the item using the ID.
+The code above opens the box so we can administer it, in this case, to put the item using the ID.

 Future<void> removeFromMyList(int id) async {